 Whether you start out with a huge sheet of Aluminum die casting, Magnesium Die Casting or a smaller piece, the process allows a CNC controlled milling machine to efficiently provide an alternative to the less accurate process of die casting manufacture.

-When you’re working in a factory which produces the same parts all the time (hubcaps, for example), die casting manufacture can be cheaper as you won’t need to invest in the highly expensive , and you’ll be able to use the same moulds for a continuous period.
+When you’re working in a factory that produces the same parts all the time (hubcaps, for example), die casting manufacture can be cheaper as you won’t need to invest in the highly expensive, and you’ll be able to use the same moulds for a continuous period.

 When you’re changing the parts produced on a day to day basis (when you’re producing parts for prototypes for example, rather than producing single products for a specific Aluminium die casting manufacturer), Aluminium die casting machining is a much more effective process, both in terms of time and financially.